-Interest on Capital Journal Entry is similar to entry relating to an interest expenditure incurred for the entity’s loans/borrowings.
-So, this Interest on Capital is also an expense to the business.
+An interest on Capital Journal Entry is similar to an entry relating to an interest expenditure incurred by the entity for its loans or borrowings.
+So, Interest on Capital is also an expense to the business.

 Let me explain how this guide flows.
-The reason for charging interest on capital will be explained first, followed by the entry, FAQs, and the Summary at the end.
+First, I will explain the reason for charging interest on capital, followed by the entry, FAQs, and the Summary at the end.

 Table of contents

-Is the Interest on Capital GL Account debit or credit to journal entry?
+Is the Interest on the Capital GL Account debit or credit to the journal entry?

-Interest on Capital being an expense GL is a Nominal Account.
+Interest on Capital, being an expense GL, is a Nominal Account.
 Per Nominal A/c Golden rules of accounting, “Debit all Expenses and Loss, and Credit all Incomes and Gains”.
-Therefore, we need to debit the Interest on Capital in the journal entry.
+Therefore, we must debit the Interest on Capital in the journal entry.

 What does Capital mean?

-Capital is the initial sum which owners bring into the business.
-Capital is a liability to the company.
-That’s because its general practice is to consider the business separate from its owner.
+Capital is the initial sum that owners bring into the business.
+Capital is a liability to the company because its general practice is to consider the business separate from its owner.

 Partners bring in Capital either through Cash/Bank or in the form of assets.

-For example, Partners Introduce Personal Car or bring Cash into the business.
-These are nothing but capital contribution.
+For example, partners may introduce a personal car or bring cash into the business.
+These are nothing but capital contributions.

 If the Partner brings Capital in the form of assets, then the equivalent value of such assets will be the Capital investment recorded in the books of accounts.